Curriculum

 Feedback is provided at the point of teaching rather than distance marking, in line with evidence which supports this as the most effective method and which will also minimise unnecessary workloads for our staff.
 Children are encouraged to see feedback as an important part of the learning process and to value mistakes as a chance to make progress.

-The curriculum is enhanced with a wide range of school clubs and activities and opportunities to celebrate learning with families such as assemblies and open days.
-Traditional school events such as nativities, music concerts and sports days are regular features of the school year.
+The curriculum is enhanced with a wide range of school clubs, activities, visits, visitors and opportunities to celebrate learning with families, such as assemblies and open days.
+Traditional school events such as productions, music concerts and sports days are regular features of the school year.